ChristopherCochet/sparkify-customer-churn-prediction/index.md

 In the following notebook, we use the labeled dataset to fit and evaluate churn predictions for 4 Spark ML algos.

 <kbd> <img src="https://christophercochet.github.io/Market-Basket-Analysis/images/jupyter.png"/> </kbd>
-Refer to the following notebook [here](https://github.com/ChristopherCochet/Market-Basket-Analysis/blob/main/1%20-%20Basket%20Analysis%20-%20Data%20Preparation%20and%20Understanding.ipynb)
+Refer to the following html notebook [here](https://github.com/ChristopherCochet/sparkify-customer-churn-prediction/blob/main/databricks-notebooks/large-dataset/3.%20Large%20Sparkify%20-%20Modelling%20and%20Evaluation.html)

 Steps followed:
   1. This is a binary calssification - an appropriate evaluation metric that we used is ROC-AUC (**areaUnderROC**)